SAVE THE DATE!

 Yes!
 We have had a number of first-year commuter students attend the program.
 Your day will simply begin at lunch with the students and families, and you can rejoin the students on campus Saturday morning if you are not staying on campus overnight.

 I cannot attend the program.
-Can I still be matched with an ALANA-A Brother or Sister?
+Can I still be matched with an Advocate for a Brighter Stonehill?

 Yes.
-The close relationship that the ALANA-A Brothers & Sisters have with their "little siblings" goes beyond IEP.
-Many Brothers & Sisters have stayed in touch with their siblings throughout their years at Stonehill and have developed important and meaningful relationships.
+The close relationship that the Advocates for a Brighter Stonehill have with their "little siblings" goes beyond IEP.
+Many Big Siblings have stayed in touch with their little siblings throughout their years at Stonehill and have developed important and meaningful relationships.

-If you cannot attend the program, will can still match you with an ALANA-A Brother & Sister at Stonehill; however, you will need to email firstname.lastname@example.org or stop by Duffy 149 to request one.
+If you cannot attend the program, will can still match you with an Advocate for a Brighter Stonehill; however, you will need to email firstname.lastname@example.org or stop by Duffy 149 to request one.

 If I attend the program, will I still attend the orientation that the other students attend?